-- If you are or think you may be pregnant - If you are breastfeeding - If you weigh over 25 stones (158 Kilograms) - You are unable to lie on your back - If you have problems with mobility and/or need a hoist to transfer - If you are diabetic and may not be able to follow the preparation instructions
+- If you are or think you may be pregnant

+- If you are breastfeeding

+- If you weigh over 25 stone (158 Kilograms)

+- If you are unable to lie on your back

+- · If you have problems standing or need a hoist to transfer

+- If you are a diabetic that may not be able to follow the preparation instructions.

-Preparation for the scan
+Preparation for the Scan

-It is important that you do not have anything to eat or drink for 6 hours prior to your appointment time.
-If you take medications in tablet form, you may continue to do so, with small sips of water.
+Please have nothing to eat or drink for 6 hours prior to your appointment time.
+If you take any regular medication, you may continue to do so with small sips of water only.